RSE-at-SU/RSE-at-SU/README.md

    <br>
 </blockquote>

-Dr Martin is a [Software Sustainability Institute (SSI) International Fellow](https://www.software.ac.uk/about/fellows/kim-martin), and has been awarded SSI funding to conduct a pilot program whereby 8-12 Stellenbosch University researchers will be provided with targeted consultations from UK-based RSEs, with the aim of developing RSE-related components for future grant applications (note that consultations will not form a 'full grant writing assistance' program). **This program will supplement consultations ordinarily provided by RSE@SU staff.**
+Dr Martin is a [Software Sustainability Institute (SSI) International Fellow](https://www.software.ac.uk/about/fellows/kim-martin), and has been awarded SSI funding to conduct a pilot program whereby 8-12 Stellenbosch University researchers will be provided with targeted consultations from UK-based RSEs, with the aim of developing RSE-related components for future grant applications (note that consultations will not form a 'full grant writing assistance' program). **This program will supplement consultations ordinarily provided by RSE@SUN staff.**
 <br>
 <br>